diantyapitaloka/Linear-Regression/README.md

 ## 🍉🍈🍇 Linear Regression 🍇🍈🍉
+- The model calculates a specific "slope" and an "intercept" to define the best-fit line.
+The slope represents the average increase in house price for every additional room added to the property
-Predict the price of a house based on the number of rooms.
+- Predict the price of a house based on the number of rooms.

 ```
 import numpy as np